oliv2079/ProjectB_Website/index.md

 ## Community detection

+It is tested whether users can be separated into meaningful groups by partitioning them into communities.
+The users' use of tags will determine this.

 Problems occured when trying to find communities.
 The size of the graph was too big to project.
 There are given new conditions for there to be a link between an anime and a user.
 The current network has 22.358.833 links.
 This needs to be sized down to a few hundred thousand.
 Because of time restraints it was not possible to redo the whole network statistics and visualization section.
 The new constaints are:

-- The anime must be a Drama
+1. The anime must be a Drama
-- The user must have added a tag to the anime
+2. The user must have added a tag to the anime
-- One of the tags added to the anime should be at least 3 letters long
+3. One of the tags added to the anime should be at least 3 letters long
-- There should be at least 10 of those tags in the network.
+4. There should be at least 10 of those tags in the network.
-- The user must be female
+5. The user must be female

 This results in 129.181 links and the graph can now be projected.